 Concentrations of the non-persistent EDCs were classified as quantifiable, below the limit of detection (LOD), possible interference or out of range, and not analysed.
-Concentrations below the LOD were singly imputed using a quantile regression approach for the imputation of left-censored missing data, as implemented in the impute.QRILC function from the imputeLCMD R package (Lazar, 2015).
-Information about the lower limits of detection can be found in Haug et al. (2018).
+Concentrations of each chemical below the LOD were singly imputed using a quantile regression approach for the imputation of left-censored missing data, as implemented in the impute.QRILC function from the imputeLCMD R package (Lazar, 2015).
+Information about the lower limits of detection can be found in (Haug et al., 2018).
 Chemicals with more than 70% of observations below the LOD were excluded from the present study.
 Missing values were imputed similarly using kNN.
 Values of the chemicals were expressed in μgrams per litre (μg/L).

 Missing values in the clinical outcome were imputed similarly using kNN.
 We natural log-transformed these to improve model fit, assessed with posterior predictive checks.
 Values of the clinical outcome were expressed in milliseconds (ms).